MediaComem/minesweeper/README.md

   Shall the new role be allowed to create databases? (y/n) n Shall the new role be allowed to create more new roles? (y/n) n
   ```

+  > You should answer no to all questions.
+The `minesweeper` user should have no
+  > special privileges.
 * Create a PostgreSQL database named `minesweeper` and owned by the
   `minesweeper` user: